Beatrice-cyber/COMS20011_2022/README.md

 * If you have any questions regarding alternative exam arrangements, please get in touch with the school office (coms-info@bristol.ac.uk): we don't have any involvement in this.
 * We will release past papers towards the end of Majid's teaching.
 * There is a formula sheet in the exam (which is currently in the Teams channel).
+* You are allowed to write on the exam paper, and we have a number of sheets at the back of the exam paper that are explicitly for workings out!
+(Apparently, the invigilators aren't allowed to give you extra paper for workings out in MCQ exams, for some reason that nobody seems to know...)

 ## Past exams:
 | Year  | Paper | Answers | Questions to ignore |